TheGreengo/startup/README.md

   to update when a field is updated
 - From React CLI:
   - use ```npm run build``` to create production ready version of react app, and then ```serve -s build``` to run it
+- From React Router:
+  - react-router and react-router-dom